Becky31/Becky31/README.md

 - 👋 Hi, I’m Becky.
 - 👀 I’m interested in computer science.
 However, I don't know squat about computer programming.
 - 🌱 I work and live in Moscow, the capital city of Russian Federation.
 Therefore, I'm originally from Mongolia, Ulanbator city.
-- 💞️ Not sure what I'm doing here yet but i just wanna understand what is computer programming really :))
+- 💞️ Not sure what I'm doing here yet, probably because cs50 lecture 1 told me so :))
 - 📫 Oh you wouldn't want to contact me 'coz I know nothing about whatever you ask ;)

 <!---